Hiiirad/personal-notes/Tech Guide/Docker/README.md

 You can easily export a docker image into the raw tar format.

-1. ```docker save SERVICE:TAG > arbitrary_name.tar```
+1. ```docker save SERVICE:TAG > ARBITRARY_NAME.tar```
-2. move the .tar file to the offline machine which have docker runtime.
+2. Move the .tar file to the offline machine which have docker runtime.
-3. ```docker import arbitrary_name.tar```
+3. ```docker import ARBITRARY_NAME.tar```
-4. you can see the result in ```docker image ls```
+4. You can see the result in ```docker image ls```

 But let's have a deeper look inside by decompressing the tar file.
-Based on the number of layers which your docker image have, you'll see them with their representive digest string.
+Based on the number of layers that your docker image has, you'll see them with their representative digest string.
-More importantly, there are two files called _manifest.json_ and _repositories_ which indicate the parent docker image, Repo tags and the layer precedence.
+More importantly, there are two files called _manifest.json_ and _repositories_, which indicate the parent docker image, Repo tags, and the layer precedence.

 ## Part 07 (CMD vs ENTRYPOINT)